fachriza0/community/README.md

 NOTE: Create app page using parameter ID.
 ParameterID = account number.
 How to keep it safe?

+Day 5:
+  Plans :   - Figure out Tailwind
+  Problems :   - Need more time on the day
+  Development : - Tailwind and router finally works!!
+                 - Tailwind autocomplete finally configured

 Day 4:
   Plans :   - Work on Wireframe
-            - Apply authentication on login and signup Problems :   -
+            - Apply authentication on login and signup Problems :   - Can't use TailwindCSS, don;t know what's the problem
-               -
+               - Lazy Day
-  Development : -
+  Development : - Stress
-                -
-                -
-                 -

 Day 3:
   Plans :   - Find out how to open the tabs